Self-consistent one-electron equation including exchange and correlation in terms of equivalent function and phase norm: calculation for ground and excited states in a unified way: One-electron equation including exchange effect in terms of antisymmetric wavefunction

+Considering the Hermitian property of $\hat H_i$ and $\hat H_j$, and taking the complex conjugate of Eq. \ref {eq:39}, we can recast Eq. \ref{eq:39} as

+It follows from Eq. \ref{eq:38} and Eq. \ref{eq:40} that $\hat H_i=\hat H_j$.
+Therefore the assumption about the orthogonality of $\psi_i$ and $\psi_j$ ends up with contradiction.
+This contradiction is ascribed to the inconsistency of the Hartree and HF equation.
+This inconsistency consists in considering one-electron wavefunctions $\psi_i$ as independent ones.
+In fact, wavefunctions $\psi_i$ should be subject to the orthonormality constraint so that they cannot be completely independent.
+A single eigenvalue equation such as Eq. \ref{eq:34} ensures the constraint of orthonormality but the system of eigenvalue equations such as HF equation cannot.
+As a consequence, HF equation cannot describe true electronic states fulfilling the orthonomality.
+To prevent such an inconsistency, it is indispensible to construct a one-electron equation in the form of Eq. \ref{eq:34}.

-It is considered that electrons are not distinguished, being identical particles and consequently, are in the same quantum-mechanical state through exchange.
-Therefore we require that for an electronic system an eigen equation should be determined so that it can yield a definite set of eigen functions $\psi_i$ describing not an electron but the electronic system to agree with the identity principle.
+It should be considered that electrons are not distinguished, being identical particles and, consequently, prove to be in the same quantum-mechanical state through exchange.
+Therefore we require that the eigenvalue equation for an electron system should be determined so that it can yield a definite set of eigenfunctions $\psi_i$ describing not an electron but the electron system so as to agree with the identity principle.

-It is obvious that the variation of an eigenfunction is not independent of the others and consequently the variation of functional $\Phi$ as a whole should be considered.
+It is obvious that the variation of an eigenfunction is not independent of the others and, consequently, the variation of the total energy functional in terms of SD, $ \Phi= \langle H \rangle -\epsilon \langle \Psi | \Psi \rangle $ should be manipulated as a whole without separation.
 Namely,

+In other words, the variation for a many-electron system cannot be separated into individual variations with respect to one-electron wavefunctions.

-Now, it is necessary to find a single eigen equation from the variational Eq.(19) without performing the separation of variation.
-It is the mathematical requirement originating from the identity principle.
+Now, it is necessary to find a single eigenvalue equation from the variational equation \ref{eq:11} using a special method enabling the reduction of many-body problems to one-body problems.
+This is the mathematical requirement that originates from the identity principle.
+To resolve this problem, we consider in a different way the variation with respect to $\left\{\psi_i\left(\mathbf{r}_1\right) |i=0, 1, 2, \cdots, N \right\}$.
+Obviously, it is impossible to perform arbitrary independent variations with respect to $\left\{\psi_i\left(\mathbf{r}_1\right) |i=0, 1, 2, \cdots, N \right\}$ and admissible vatiations are limited to the unitary transformation.